 The headboard was finished off with several coats of satin Polyacrylic to protect it.

-Update: My husband drew up the plans for the headboard in SketchUp, and here is a screenshot that shows measurements for placing the herringbone pattern correctly.
+My husband drew up the plans for the headboard in SketchUp, and here’s a screenshot that shows measurements for placing the herringbone pattern correctly.
 This is for a king sized bed.
 If you make a DIY herringbone headboard of your own, I’d love to see how it turns out!